Frequently Asked Advising Questions

 Do students get credit for taking physical education courses?

-Physical education activities for which students register and receive a grade of pass will receive one-quarter course per semester.
-A total of one course of accumulated PE credit may be counted toward graduation.
+Physical education activities for which students register and receive a grade of pass will receive one-quarter course credit.
+A total of 1.0 of accumulated PE credit may be counted toward graduation.

 When sending a student to the registrar’s office, whom should she see?

 For a general answer, students may ask any of the staff in the registrar’s office.
-For more individualistic concerns, students should specifically request a personal appointment with the Registrar.
+For more specific concerns, students may request an appointment by contacting the Registrar at firstname.lastname@example.org.